Fighting Junk Email

 Microsoft is focusing its anti-phishing technology efforts on two fronts: first by helping to prevent phishing email messages from reaching our customers and secondly helping to eliminate the possibility of customers being deceived by spoofed emails and web sites.
 Internet Explorer version 7 and above will block or warn users when they visit known or potential phishing sites so that they aren't tricked into providing personal information.

-AuthenticationDomain spoofing is a way of replicating or imitating a legitimate email address to make fraudulent email look legitimate.
-Spoofing is used by malicious individuals in phishing scams to lure people into divulging sensitive personal information.
-Disclosure of such information can lead to identity theft and other types of fraud.
+AuthenticationDomain spoofing is a way of imitating a legitimate email address to make fraudulent email look legitimate.
+Spoofing is used by malicious individuals and organizations in phishing scams to lure people into divulging sensitive personal information.
+Disclosure of such information can lead to identify theft and other types of fraud.

-To learn more about SenderID, please visit http://www.microsoft.com/senderid
+To learn more about SPF, please read RFC 4408

-How does it work?Outlook uses Sender ID and DKIM as part of our SmartScreen® junk email filters.
+How does it work?Outlook.com uses domain, IP, and authentication results as part of our SmartScreen® junk email filters.
 Once the sender has been authenticated, the results may then be cross-referenced to past traffic patterns and sender reputation.
 This makes it possible to block not only junk but phishing scams as well.

 LegislationAt Microsoft, we believe that the development of new technologies and self-regulation requires the support of effective government policy and legal frameworks.
 The worldwide spam proliferation has spurred numerous legislative bodies to regulate commercial email.
 Many countries/regions now have spam-fighting laws in place.
 The United States has both federal and state laws governing spam, and this complementary approach is helping to curtail spam while enabling legitimate e-commerce to prosper.
 The CAN-SPAM Act expands the tools available for curbing fraudulent and deceptive email messages.